nodejs/node/doc/api/packages.md

-interface, it is recommended (but not required) to use explicit file extensions when defining package subpaths so that package consumers write `import 'pkg/subpath.js'` instead of `import 'pkg/subpath'` as this simplifies interoperability with other ecosystem tooling patterns such as when using import maps.
-This also mirrors the requirement of using [the full specifier path][] in relative and absolute import specifiers.
+interface, it is recommended (but not required) to use explicit file extensions when defining package subpaths so that package consumers write `import 'pkg/subpath.js'` instead of `import 'pkg/subpath'` as this simplifies interoperability with [import maps][] and also mirrors the requirement of using [the full specifier path][] in relative and absolute import specifiers.
+Import maps are a cross-platform standard for module resolution, already in use by some browsers, server-side JavaScript runtimes and build tools.

 ### Exports sugar